NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 - How to create an extension
 - How to use Omni commands in code
 - How to make a functional button
-- Update your extension's title and description
+- Update the extension's title and description
-- Docking your extension window
+- Docking the extension window

 # Prereqs.
 - [Setup Environment](https://github.com/NVIDIA-Omniverse/ExtensionEnvironmentTutorial/blob/master/Tutorial.md#4-create-a-git-repository)